 Note: this article has been edited with correct information for the Spirit of Yorkshire Distillery, apologies to Joe Clark, their Whisky Director for the original error.

 Part of this is obviously the tendency for new distilleries to pop up here and there on an almost constant basis.

-Now it’s not that I’m not all for new distilleries appearing.
-I love it when a new brand surfaces; it makes me excited for what’s going on in the Whisky industry, with new innovation everywhere.
+Now it’s not that I’m not all for new whiskies appearing.
+I love it when a new distillery surfaces; it makes me excited for what’s going on in the Whisky industry, with new innovation everywhere.

 The issue I have, is that many of these brands are marketing themselves as Super Premium or Premium, with little mettle to their claims.

 Anyone can say their Whisky is Super Premium and needs a price tag that matches, but is that actually true?
 Is the quality actually there?